learn-co-curriculum/phase-1-arrow-functions/README.md

 ## Instructions

 You are going to write several methods.
 Write your code in the `index.js` file.
 Let the tests guide you through the process.
+Once the tests are passing, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.

 ## Conclusion